 This was the last day of a two-week period with unseasonably cold weather.
 The average high/low of 32°/21° was ten degrees below average.
 Eight of the days had highs that were 32° or colder.
 And there were snowfalls of seven inches and six inches.

-A snowfall of 2.7" during the afternoon was produced from 0.15" of liquid, which was the most to fall during what would be the driest December on record (0.25" of precipitation).
-Today's amount was the most to fall in nearly five weeks (since 11/20, when 0.37" of rain/snow fell).
+A snowfall of 2.7" during the afternoon was produced from 0.15" of liquid, which was the greatest daily amount during what would be the driest December on record (0.25" of precipitation).
+Today's amount was also the most to fall in nearly five weeks (since 11/20, when 0.37" of rain/snow fell).

 The first one-inch snowfall of winter fell between mid-morning thru early afternoon, accumulating 1.8" (the first measurable snow of the winter fell one week earlier on 12/15).
 It was also a cold day, with a high/low of 32°/23°.